 Consideration must be given to the requirement or guidance within each space, but those in charge of setting these standards should think about how their approach to complying with these guidelines might impact passenger perception.
 The simplest solution may not be the best.

-While maintaining safety is necessary, large-scale changes to the way passengers are required to travel, contribute to a sense of unfamiliarity among riders, which is associated with uncertainty and anxiety.
+While maintaining safety is necessary, large-scale changes to the way passengers are required to travel, contribute to a sense of unfamiliarity among riders, which is associated with uncertainty and anxiety1.
 To minimize this, operators should provide riders and potential riders with as much information as possible, allowing them access to what they need through the mediums that work best for them.
 Education to increase ridership can be focused on three major approaches:

 - Agency updates: Agencies should keep their users updated on scheduling, operations, and maintenance habits to ensure that passengers are informed in advance if the frequency of their typical route has changed, or if they should expect changes to the way they wait for their bus or train.
 Regular updates also provide an opportunity for agencies to inform the public of additional cleaning methods being implemented, helping to build trust and prepare travelers for the changes they may encounter during their initial return.

-- Real-time information: The provision of real-time information, shown to improve travel experience under regular circumstances, becomes even more important when distancing measures (such as those described above) mean wait times might be more volatile.
+- Real-time information: The provision of real-time information, shown to improve travel experience under regular circumstances2, becomes even more important when distancing measures (such as those described above) mean wait times might be more volatile.
 Operators should consider installing hardware and utilizing smartphone applications to help riders know beforehand when train cars and buses are likely to be most crowded - the Taipei Road Transit Corp has done in Taiwan and Transport Lausannois in Lausanne, Switzerland is a great example of this.
 Real-time information gives riders the flexibility to decide the best mode of travel while avoiding crowded periods and routes.

 - Specialized/individualized assistance: While updates and real-time information can be differentiators for passengers who have access to the right sources, agencies can also partner with employers and property managers to help make sure information is shared with employees and residents more directly.
 This approach was implemented during the London Olympics in 2012 when businesses engaged directly to discourage vehicle travel by their employees.
 Processes like virtual travel planning can help operators and partners connect to travelers on a more direct level, using tools like Motivational Interviewing to understand potential passengers’ concerns and provide tailored solutions.